 Recently I’ve been craving a race.
 I haven’t raced since early December, but I haven’t raced well since the Runners World Half Festival in October.
 I’m still the same runner and person that ran well there, but I crave to run fast and compete again.
 Why haven’t I?
-Around here that hasn’t been much or when there has been, dangerous conditions
+Around here, that hasn’t been much, or when there has been, dangerous conditions

-Thinking out loud, I like workouts, but the satisfying feeling of crossing a finish line and meeting your goals always feels better.
+I like workouts, but the satisfying feeling of crossing a finish line and meeting your goals always feels better.

 By slowing the pace, I allowed myself to run at the effort I could give for the day at the exhaustion level I was: both mentally and physically.